Missing Packages: Charges Delivered in Gettysburg Borough Mail Theft Scandal

 Several of the investigation’s details remain confidential and it remains an ongoing case as of October.
 The authorities are working to find the number of packages that were stolen, as several had been found inside his residence following his indictment.
 Investigators are also attempting to locate items Hartman may have already sold either online or through personal interaction.

-Gettysburg College students whose missing packages may be among those Hartman had taken will have to wait until his trial concludes before they can finally receive them, as all stolen items will be held in evidence in the meantime.
+Gettysburg College students whose missing packages may be among those Hartman allegedly took will have to wait until his trial concludes before they can finally receive them, as all stolen items will be held in evidence in the meantime.

 “As a student with many other concerns on my plate, I should not have to be worried about packages that my family is sending as a show of care to be stolen,” the student said.